Blog: 5 fresh ideas for your email subject lines

 We've saved the best till last.
 You cannot afford to miss out on critical seasonal events like Christmas, Valentines' Day, Mothers' Day and more.
 These are vital purchasing opportunities and your brand has to be in your customers' inbox for a chance to sell.
 Bearing in mind how hectic inboxes can get at those times of year, you will need to stand out; we find that using emoji in email subject lines helps give your emails a little more pizzazz.

 So that's it - our five top ideas for fresh email subject lines that cut through.
 Have you tried these out?
 How did they perform?
-You can pre-test variations of each to get the best results; get started by clicking the 'Test it now!' button alongside each example.
+You can pre-test variations of each to get the best results; get started by clicking the 'Test this on real people for free!' button alongside each example.